What is career planning?

 What services are offered to help me plan my career?

-While we don't tell you which program or course to take at SAIT, we can provide you with support and information to help you make career and educational decisions.
+While we don't tell you which program or course to take at SAIT, we can provide support and information to help you make career and educational decisions.

 - free evening workshops

-Individualized planning includes standardized assessments of your interests, personality and values, followed by a two-hour meeting with a counsellor to interpret the results and plan the direction to take.
+Individualized planning includes standardized assessments of your interests, personality and values, followed by a two-hour meeting with a counsellor to interpret the results and plan direction.

-This service costs $175 and it may be covered under some health plans; check with your benefits provider.
+Our individual career planning service costs $175 and may be covered under some health plans; check with your benefits provider.